Skip to Content

 Visitors to Cyprus won't want to miss out on seeing the famous birthplace of the goddess Aphrodite!

 Just off the shore along the road to Limassol, you’ll find Aphrodite’s Rock – the fabled birthplace of the ancient goddess herself.
 Its dramatic beauty and choppy waters are what make the attraction so popular.
 According to legend, if you swim around the rock 3 times, it will bring you luck for true love, fertility, eternal youth, and beauty.
 Not that you need it, of course, but it can never hurt to get more!
-It’s a handy stopover if you’re driving from Limassol to Paphos, or you could book this ATV safari to the rock for something totally different!
+It’s a handy stopover if you’re driving from Limassol to Paphos, or you could book this ATV safari to the Rock for something different!

 Plan your trip

-We've put together some handy hints and tips to help you plan your own trip to Cyprus.
+We've put together some handy hints and tips to help you plan your trip to Cyprus.
 Read on to find out everything the gay traveler should know before they go.

 How to get there: Cyprus is an island in the Mediterranean so you'll most likely be flying into one of the two international airports.
 Larnaca is the main airport but some budget carriers also arrive in the Paphos airport.
-There are shuttle bus services (and taxis) from both airports, but we personally prefer to pre-book a private transfer.
+There are shuttle bus services (and taxis) from both airports, but we prefer to pre-book a private transfer.
 If you're arriving at Larnaca Airport be sure to check out our detailed guide on getting from Larnaca Airport to Ayia Napa.

 Visa requirements: Cyprus is a member of the EU but not the Schengen Zone.
 Citizens from most countries (including America, Canada, and Australia) don't need a visa to stay in Cyprus for up to 90 days as a tourist.
-If you're traveling from somewhere else or just want to make sure, check your personal visa requirements before booking yuor holiday to Cyprus.
+If you're traveling from somewhere else or just want to make sure, check your personal visa requirements before booking your holiday to Cyprus.

 Getting around: We strongly recommend renting a car to explore Cyprus, as the public transport system is very limited and super slow/unreliable.
 You can organize to pick up a rental car from Larnaca or Paphos Airports, but do beware that you drive on the left-hand side of the road here (ie like in the UK)!
 For taxis, we recommend downloading the Bolt app.

-Vaccinations: The CDC recommends that travelers to Cyprus be up to date with all routine vaccinations, for things like measles, mumps, chickenpox and Covid-19.
+Vaccinations: The CDC recommends that travelers to Cyprus be up to date with all routine vaccinations, for things like measles, mumps, chickenpox, and Covid-19.
 It's also recommended that unvaccinated travelers be vaccinated against hepatitis A and B.

 Currency: Cyprus uses the Euro, like many other countries in the EU.
 The symbol is € and $1 converts to about $0.84, while £1 is worth about €1.16.

 Tipping culture: In Cyprus, restaurant and hotel bills often include a service charge, so make sure you check for this before tipping any extra.
-In other places (like bars, cafes or taxis) you are not expected to tip, but can also leave a couple of euros or round up the fare if you want to.
+In other places (like bars, cafes, or taxis) you are not expected to tip, but can also leave a couple of euros or round up the fare if you want to.
 Here is some more information about tipping etiquette in Cyprus.

 Accommodation: For more accommodation options in Cyprus make sure you check out Booking.com.
-They have so many excellent listings to choose from, at the best prices, and many offer free cancellation so you can be spontaneous if you like to!
+They have so many excellent listings to choose from, at the best prices, and many offer free cancellation so you can be spontaneous if you like!
 They also have excellent online customer support that's available 24/7 if you need help with anything.

 Sightseeing and adventure: For more fun tours and activities in Cyprus we recommend GetYourGuide.
 Whether you're into adventure or romance, history or food, there'll be something fun to tickle your fancy.
 Their online customer support is also available 24/7 and excellent, plus it's really easy to book online.